smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 # Release Notes

+**V1.61:**
+* The new stock App Eyes can now be enabled and disabled using the Toggle Stock App Blueprint

 **V1.60:**
 * Added a blink speed number selector for the indicators in the indicator blueprint.
 Supports Awtrix firmware 0.62 or higher.